 Tenor Saxophonist Adam Roberts is an in-demand musician and educator.
 He performs and records on saxophones, guitars, flutes, and clarinets in a variety of genres including jazz, rock, funk, classical and pop.
-He performs with many local groups including Sonoran Jazz Project and The Doublers Collective, as well his own groups Mr. Trio and the Adam Roberts Quartet.
+He performs with many local groups including Running From Bears, The Doublers Collective, The Nash Composers’ Coalition, as well his own groups Mr. Trio and the Adam Roberts Quartet.
 He has performed with pop icons like Michael Buble, Idina Menzel, Reba McIntyre, and Jennifer Hudson, as well as celebrated jazz figures including Gunther Schuller on his world premiere of “Encounters”, with the Downbeat Award-winning NEC Jazz Orchestra at the IAJE Festival in 2004, jazz legend George Russell on a performance of The African Game, and Joe Lovano playing nonet arrangements from his 52nd Street Themes and On This Day at the Vanguard recordings.

 Adam holds 3 music degrees in both performance and education, including a Masters from the New England Conservatory of Music.
 He has studied with a wide array of teachers including Jerry Bergonzi, George Garzone, Bob Brookmeyer, Danilo Perez, and Joel DiBartolo among others.

 Adam is very active in composition and transcription, writing original jazz, funk and rock works as well as arranging jazz standards, Radiohead songs and the horn charts for AZ-local soul sensation The Hot Birds and the Chili Sauce.
 He is also a skilled copyist with an extensive knowledge of Finale.
 Some of his work can be found in Jerry Bergonzi’s celebrated Inside Improvisation series, Vol. 7: Hexatonics.